 Will lenders’ policies on Japanese knotweed change?

 Most lenders have said that their policies on Japanese knotweed will change when the RICS’ guidance has been updated accordingly.
-Despite the government openly criticising how the ‘7-metre rule’ was arbitrarily decided and is now wielded as a ‘blunt-force’ instrument, there has been no official update to these guidelines.
-It is likely that the policies laid down by mortgage lenders will remain unchanged until the RICS changes their stance on Japanese knotweed and how it affects properties.
+The government has openly criticised how the ‘7-metre rule’ was arbitrarily decided and is now wielded as a ‘blunt-force’ instrument.

 How do you remove Japanese knotweed if you can’t get a mortgage?